If you have an interesting or unusual early electric

 that is driven by heat supplied by a kerosene or alcohol lamp, and

-operates on the Sterling engine design, and are sought
+operates on the Sterling engine design are a prime example, and are sought

 The fan just to the left is a water powered